gtoth0714/zora-ai-demo/README.md

 - Mints the selected image as a Zora Coin on the Ethereum testnet
 - Connects to a MetaMask wallet for blockchain interaction

+Note: This project uses the Zora Coins SDK to mint tokens on the Base Sepolia Ethereum testnet (chainId: 84532).
+It requires MetaMask (or another Ethereum-compatible wallet) to connect, sign transactions, and interact with the blockchain.

 The problem it solves:

 Demonstrates a working integration of AI-generated content and sentiment analysis with blockchain minting using the Zora Coins SDK.
 This could serve as a foundation for future NFT, tokenized emotion, or AI-driven asset platforms.